 Margaret Thatcher's legacy in schools from her time as education secretary, and later as prime minister, lives on to this day.

-The following year, she made an even bigger impression on a young De Gruchy when she proposed increasing teacher pension contributions.
 "Although I didn't agree with a lot of what she was saying, I was very impressed with the strength of her arguments, because we thought our case was 200 per cent," he recalls.

 "So when she was elected (Conservative) leader in 1975 and people were saying 'she is just a woman and she is going to have a hard time', I remember saying to my colleagues: 'Don't underestimate her.'
 I think that forecast was more than justified."

 The first two-thirds of Thatcher's time as prime minister can, for schools, be largely characterised as a period of spending cuts and long, bitter teacher strikes.
 Then in 1988 came revolution with the introduction of the national curriculum, GCSEs and school autonomy.